- Annote Cascading Style Sheet (CSS)

 the first, title page when used within PDFImport, and

-convert the complete document when used within Search in Files.
-Appropriate for
+the complete document when used within Search in Files.
+Appropriate for PDFImport

-PDFImport could also be a document metadata extractor.
-Often metadata contains
+could also be a document metadata extractor.
+Often metadata contains structured

-structured information regarding document authors, title, and source.
-A simple
+information regarding document authors, title, and source.
+A simple shell script

 # Convert documents to text according to filename extension